 EU Energy Day: Participation at “Just Transition: connecting local, regional, national and international action “

 EU Pavilion, Tuesday 10th, 15:00-16:30

-This session will explore how this multi-level governance can work in practice and how different actors are leading the way in ensuring Just Transition based on the experience of the European Commission Coal Regions in Transition Initiative, the Powering Past Coal Alliance and the Covenant of Mayors for Climate and Energy.
-It will also explore how different initiatives can work together in a coordinated manner to facilitate global efforts to deliver on the Paris Agreement objectives.
+This session explored how this multi-level governance can work in practice and how different actors are leading the way in ensuring Just Transition based on the experience of the European Commission Coal Regions in Transition Initiative, the Powering Past Coal Alliance and the Covenant of Mayors for Climate and Energy.
+It also explored how different initiatives can work together in a coordinated manner to facilitate global efforts to deliver on the Paris Agreement objectives.

 In the final stage of the project, researchers from the COP21 RIPPLES took part of five side events at the COP25 conference in Madrid in December.
 The events were:

 - Collaborative Action for Higher Ambition: Linking Government, Non-Party Actors, & Analysis (Tuesday 3rd December, presentation by Marta Torres Gunfaus, IDDRI)

 - Decarbonising the economy: energy systems transformation (Monday 9th December, presentation by Marta Torres Gunfaus)

 - NDCs, the Paris Agreement and the Sustainable Development Goals: Tracking progress and finding synergies (Wednesday 11th December, presentation by Prof Michael Grubb, UCL)